PaddlePaddle/docs/docs/guides/build_model_en.md

 ## 3. Build The Model with SubClass

-In general, you can build the model with SubClass.
-In the `__init__` declare the Model's Layer and define the forward calculation in the `forward`.
+Generally, you can build the model with SubClass，declare the Model's Layer in `__init__` and define the forward calculation in `forward`.

 ```python